mosbth/lydia/README.md

 * Use `LoadView()` to load a view.
 * Included PHP Markdown 1.0.1o, released 2012-01-08.
 * Moved `CHTMLPurifier` to `CTextFilter`.
+* Included PHP SmartyPants and PHP Typographer in `CTextFilter`.
 * Many more changes such as `CMBook`, `CInterceptionFilter`, managing of modules and more.